 *Note: prices include the 30% discount from the federal solar tax credit

-The above data table for the California residential solar market looks at prices offered to customers on the EnergySage Solar Marketplace in 2015, offering information as to what solar actually costs in the Golden State.
+The above data table for the California residential solar market looks at prices offered to customers on the EnergySage Solar Marketplace through the end of 2016, offering the most up to date information as to what solar actually costs in the Golden State in 2017.
 Though EnergySage has more up-to-date pricing data available, for the sake of making an accurate comparison to data outside of our marketplace, we used 2015 numbers in order to also include the National Renewable Energy Laboratory’s (NREL) Tracking the Sun data set from the 2015 U.S. solar market (the latest external dataset available for the California solar market).

 NREL’s data set revealed that the average cost of solar in the overall California solar market in 2015 was $4.45/watt – 60¢/watt higher than the $3.80/watt figure seen on EnergySage during the same time period in CA. In short, these CA homeowners would have saved $3,900 on average for a typical mid-size 6 kW solar system if they had utilized the price and product comparison benefits of EnergySage.
 A larger 10 kW system would have garnered $6,500 in savings on EnergySage.